GunnableScum/Visibility/README.md

 This mod is aimed at those who are looking for a fun challenge with new Additions, think this sounds like your kinda thing?
 Give it a try!

+# NOTE
+This repository is now in public domain (under CC0 License) and archived, with approval from the main creators.
+We thank you for the support and hope you enjoy the mod.

+We hope that you can use our assets to create new interesting mods, or even learn Programming.

 ## Download Instructions
 ### Method 1 - GitHub Releases
 Head over to the [Releases](https://github.com/GunnableScum/Visibility/releases) page and grab the latest version.